 However, because the show utilizes a myriad of resources to ensure its long-term success, the producers do supposedly play a key role in pushing the narrative in the most engaging direction.
 They seemingly do not ever concoct anything from the ground up, but they may nudge a few topics of conversation at particular times to create what can only be described as authentic drama.
 It can be during the cast’s confessionals to really get to the heart of their true feelings behind an individual/an incident, or it could be in group settings in real-time to ignite one spark after another.

-The prime example is the whole plotline of Kayla Cardona attempting to kiss a married Tyler Stanaland while drunk — yet we don’t get a glimpse into the actual incident, just the aftermath of it all.
+The prime example is the whole season 1 plotline of Kayla Cardona attempting to kiss a married Tyler Stanaland while drunk — yet we don’t get a glimpse into the actual incident, just its aftermath.
 The cameras actually ostensibly weren’t rolling at the time as the realtors were on a spontaneous night out, but the prior implications, ensuing exchanges, arguments, and breakdowns are captured.
 This facet only signifies the fact there’s clear, careful staging done by the behind-the-scenes personnel to guarantee the best audio, video, and content quality for our sheer entertainment.

-Apart from the staging, there’s even interference via post-production, but that’s truly unavoidable since it brings together a smooth flow amid different scenes to maintain the audience’s interest.
+But alas, apart from the staging as well as persuasion, there’s even producer interference in post-production, but that’s truly unavoidable since it brings together a smooth flow amid different scenes to maintain the audience’s interest.
 In other words, despite the prompting, the planned settings, as well as the editing, ‘Selling the OC’ is as unscripted as it can be because there’s just effective manipulation (not manufacturing) throughout.
 With this said, we have to clarify that no matter what, you should always take any reality, unstructured series with a grain of salt as you never really know exactly how much the producers are involved.

 Read More: Is Selling Tampa Real or Scripted?